mkpython3/Mutation-Simulator/README.md

 ```sh
 ./mutation-simulator.py file args -sn 0.01 -in 0.005 -inl 5
 ```
-On exit, Mutation-Simulator will generate the simulated genome named after the reference file: "$_mutated.fa" together with the according VCF file "$.vcf".
-The Fasta index file will be generated automatically by pyfaidx whilst execution.
+On exit, Mutation-Simulator will generate the simulated genome named after the reference file: "$_ms.fa" together with the according VCF file "$_ms.vcf".
+This can be changed to custom output filenames with the **-o** or **--output** option that is available across all modes.
+The Fasta index file will be generated automatically by pyfaidx during execution.
 ### IT Mode
 IT mode only features one additional argument:
 ```sh